Cross-domain Random Pre-training with Prototypes for Reinforcement Learning: Related Work

 \subsection{Self-supervised Learning in RL}

 End-to-end RL shows sample inefficiency when faced with high-dimensional observations like images.
 One solution is to employ auxiliary objectives to do SSL, for example, predicting the designed properties of the environments~\cite{r18,r19}.
 Following these, CURL~\cite{r20} introduced a contrastive auxiliary task into end-to-end RL to improve sample efficiency.
 SPR~\cite{r21} combined data augmentation with an auxiliary SSL objective.
 CltrFormer~\cite{r41} employed transformer~\cite{r25} in visual-control tasks, using contrastive learning to get transferable representation between different domains on DMControl~\cite{r13}.
 Recently, a novel SSL approach: prototypical representation learning~\cite{r24} based on the Sinkhorn-Knopp algorithm~\cite{r23} was introduced into RL by Proto-RL~\cite{r12}.
 Their success motivated DreamerPro~\cite{r26}, ProtoCAD~\cite{r48} and our CRPTpro.
-Different from previous prototypical algorithm, we introduce an extra intrinsic loss between prototypes along with original comparative loss, proposing efficient prototypical learning, a novel and effective self-supervised algorithm.
-In addition, CRPTpro performs efficient prototypical learning on a static dataset as original SwAV~\cite{r24} does.
+Different from previous algorithms, our efficient prototypical learning compares the observations projected onto some prototypes (serving as cluster centers) with their clustering assignment targets, simultaneously facilitating the diffusion of the prototypes.
+In addition, CRPTpro performs prototypical representation learning on a static dataset as SwAV~\cite{r24} does.